vstinner/unicode_book/encodings.rst

             return True

-In :ref:`Python 2`, this function is more tolerant than the C function, because the UTF-8 decoder of Python 2 accepts surrogate characters.
+In :ref:`Python 2`, this function is more tolerant than the C function, because the UTF-8 decoder of Python 2 accepts surrogate characters (U+D800—U+DFFF).
 For example, ``isUTF8(b'\xED\xB2\x80')`` returns ``True``.
 With :ref:`Python 3`, the Python function is equivalent to the C function.
 If you would like to reject surrogate characters in Python 2, use the following strict function: ::